maldoinc/wireup/docs/pages/interfaces.md

         def set(self, key: str, value: str): ...
     ```

+!!! warning "Type Checking Limitation"

+    Type checkers cannot verify that the decorated class implements the protocol or ABC specified in `as_type`.
+This is a
+    Python type system limitation.
+Ensure your implementation is correct or use explicit inheritance.

 ## Multiple Implementations

 When you have multiple implementations of the same type, use **qualifiers** to distinguish between them.